FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 - [Setting Backgrounds and Gradients](http://learn.shayhowe.com/html-css/setting-backgrounds-and-gradients/)
 - [Creating Lists](http://learn.shayhowe.com/html-css/creating-lists/) (the CSS section now)

+Also ensure that you have completed yesterday's lab activity before class&mdash;you will need the draft mark-up for your project to work on today's exercises.

 ---

 ## Learning Objectives

-- Distinguish what CSS is in relation to HTML.
+- Define what CSS is in relation to HTML.
 - Demonstrate competency with CSS layout principles and box model properties.
 - Adjust the default appearance of HTML elements using a variety of selectors, including classes, IDs, pseudo-elements, and pseudo-classes.
 - Leverage how inheritance and specificity function in CSS.
-- Use CSS positioning and float to layout elements on a webpage.
+- Use CSS positioning and floats to layout elements on a webpage.
-- Use hexadecimal and RGBa to set the colours of HTML elements.
+- Use hexadecimal and RGBa to change the colours of HTML elements.
-- Use CSS background properties to set background colors or images.
+- Use CSS background properties to set background colors and images.
 - Define what a CSS "reset" is, why it's needed, and demonstrate how to use one.
 - Use code validators and browser developer tools to assist with debugging.